 World Vital Records’ Social Security Death Index (SSDI) database is geocoded, so if your ancestor’s SSDI record gives a last residence, you’ll see it on a map, along with nearby cemeteries.
 You also can click See Neighbors in your search results for a list of people who died the same year in the same zip code as your ancestor.

 World Vital Records makes a few of its databases free for 10 days after they’re added.
-To see what’s available, go to the Browse Recent Databases page and look for “Free for more days” after database titles.
+To see what’s available, go to the Browse Recent Databases page and look for “Free for [insert number] more days” after database titles.